mozilla-services/powerhose/docs/source/index.rst

 - workers that connect to the "back" socket, receives jobs and send back results.

-When a job comes in, the broker simply re-route it to its workers from the front to the back socket, then get back the result and go from the back to the front socket.
+When a job comes in, the broker simply re-routes it to its workers from the front to the back socket, then get back the result and go from the back to the front socket.